 Opposition of F-35 fighter jets in Madison leads public forum

-Activists and experts speak against a potential base for F-35 jets located in Madison in a public forum, highlighting growing amounts of pollution and environmental injustice.
+Activists and experts spoke against a potential base for F-35 jets located in Madison in a public forum on Sunday, highlighting growing amounts of pollution and environmental injustice.

 The event came in preparation for the anticipated mid-February release of the federally mandated final Environmental Impact Study.
 The final decision to bring the jets to Truax Field, a military facility located at Dane County Regional Airport six miles northeast of downtown Madison, will be made by the Air Force 30 days after the study.